jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

                         loggers are the same ones that are usually used to print console messages (do not confuse with :func:`print` function), so you can capture stdout and stderr output here.
-   CScaleIndicator
+   CScaleIndicator |cscaleindicatorwiki|
    ---------------------------------------------------------------------------------------
-   |cscaleindicator|    .. _cscaleindicator:
+   |cscaleindicator|    Scale Indicator is a read-only slider that displays the numeric

-                        Scale Indicator is a read-only slider that displays the numeric value in perspective with pre-configured range.
+                        value in perspective with pre-configured range.
-   CLed
+   CLed |cledwiki|
    ---------------------------------------------------------------------------------------
-   |cled|               .. _cled:
+   |cled|               Basic LED that displays a circle with certain fill color.
+It can

-                        Basic LED that displays a circle with certain fill color.
-It can display a color based on incoming boolean value, but altering between :attr:`~comrad.CLed.onColor` and
+                        display a color based on incoming boolean value, but altering between :attr:`~comrad.CLed.onColor` and
                         :attr:`~comrad.CLed.offColor`, or the Enum value, by comparing its